aashif-m/verisight-extension-cloudflare/README.md

 [Verisight](https://verisightlabs.com/) uses AI and community efforts to help people assess the credibility of news articles.
 It evaluates the incongruency of articles by analyzing inconsistencies between headlines and the body, provides summaries, and allows users to add notes to provide additional context.
 It also cross-references articles through AI to show inconsistencies.
 Its primary objective is to empower users to avoid spreading misinformation.

+Note : Extension works only on chromium based browsers

 ## Prerequisites

 Before running the Verisight Extension locally, ensure you have the following installed: